finnlabs/ucs-openproject/README.md

 ## Releasing a new version

+Update the `.ini` file with the proper OpenProject version.

+Make sure the `VERSION` numbers have been incremented if you've made changes to the `inst`/`uinst` files.

 Use the provided `Makefile` to generate the require tarball with the right structure as per the documentation at
 <http://docs.software-univention.de/app-tutorial.html#provide>.